SimulationDeck Recreates Petya/NotPetya for Training

 Kapersky Lab broke the news of Petya/NotPetya on Twitter, providing initial updates about countries affected and alleging that the ransomware was an enhanced strain of Petya.
-Nusura wanted to learn more about the role of Social media during the Petya/NotPetya cyber-attack.
-Nusura’s team of cyber and social media subject matter experts used SimulationDeck to build a time-lapse simulation of the information environment.
-The information environment provides a lens through which government agencies and corporations can monitor the progression and effects of a cyber-attack.
-Organizations need to integrate cyber-attack preparedness into emergency response and communications plans, and training and exercise programs.
+Nusura wanted to learn more about the role of Social media during the Petya/NotPetya cyber-attack and used SimulationDeck to build a time-lapse simulation of the information environment.

 Nusura wanted to better understand the role of social media, traditional news media, and other open source information during the global Petya/NotPetya cyber-attack.
 According to a Reuters article published by Fortune Tech, the Petya/NotPetya cyber-attack that began on June 27, 2017, infected thousands of computers in dozens of countries with file-erasing malware.